sang-ha/kokoro-epub/README.md

-Here’s a simple README snippet you can add to your project to explain the audio merging step and necessary dependencies:

----

 ## Audio Merging

 This project generates multiple `.wav` audio files (e.g., one per chapter or segment).
 To combine these into a single audiobook file, use the `pydub` Python library along with `ffmpeg`.